bitfocusas/product-companion-cloud/docs/1_gettingstarted/1_beta.md

-# Companion Cloud

-## Introducing the Closed Beta Program for Companion Cloud
+### Introducing the Closed Beta Program for Companion Cloud

 We're excited to welcome you to the licensed beta of our latest premier service, Companion Cloud.
 Your insights and suggestions will greatly contribute to the continuous evolution and enhancement of our platform.